ibnIrshad/canvas-cptool/README.md

 I use `cherrypy.session['canvas_user']` to store your Canvas API token, and the [currently-logged-in-user profile info](https://canvas.instructure.com/doc/api/users.html).
 If you are not authenticated yet, (or auth fails) I attempt to retrieve a token by taking the user through a complete OAuth2 Token Request Flow described in the Canvas API docs.
 Then I have an `.api` method which allows you to make calls to a Canvas API endpoint, and cache the  simplejson result for a given number of seconds (GET requests only).
 You can also make POST, PUT or DELETE requests with the api method, specified in the reqtype parameter.

-Why do I do this?
+Why do you need this?
 Because [simple is better than complex](http://legacy.python.org/dev/peps/pep-0020/).
 Authenticating and making API calls takes far too much boilerplate code, even while using the python requests library or [python-oauth2](https://github.com/simplegeo/python-oauth2).
 This simplifies authentication and API calls to a single line of code.

 # Installation & Requirements

-Be aware that I have many requirements including memcache (for caching) and mmh3 (for hash indexing).
+Requirements include memcache (for caching) and mmh3 (for hash indexing).
 These can sometimes be a pain to install on some servers (as I've found out).
 You likely need to use your your package manager (such as `yum` or `apt-get`) to update/install more stuff which memcache and mmh3 require.

+Haven't got down to using virtualenv yet.

 # Usage & Example